-I love trying out all kinds of myofascial release tools such as foam rollers and massage sticks, however, one of my all-time favourites are massage balls.
+I love trying out all kinds of myofascial release tools such as foam rollers and massage sticks, however, one of my all-time favourites is massage balls.

-Out of all the massage tools I’ve tried, I’ve found that I’ve gotten the most release from massage balls.
+Out of all the massage tools I’ve tried, I’ve found that I’ve gotten the most relief from tight muscles using them.

 I find them perfect for hitting deep knots and trigger points whilst at the same time providing a gentle massage for tight and tense areas.